ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/configuring_theme.md

   * `open_issue`: Enable the 'open an issue on this page' button.
   * `history`: Enable the 'history of this page' button.
 * **datatables**: Settings related to the DataTables JS library
   * `searchbuilder`: SearchBuilder provides the end user with an easy to use UI for them to create their own complex custom search expression for a DataTable.
-Default: False.
+Default: *false*.
+  * `pagelength`: Number of rows to display on a single page.
+Dropdown for entries per page is a list of *pagelength* times 2,5 and 10.
+Default: *10*.
 * **headings**: Change the subtitles or collapse the page sections that are automatically generated `related-pages`: Default: Related pages `more-information-tiles`:  Default: More information